VietThan/vietthan.github.io/_posts/2022-10-28-the-data-recovery.md

 ## The Conclusion

 In the end, almost all our customers didn’t even notice the data gap.
 Shoppers got their points and we didn't need to give anyone any extra credit.
-My teammates could focus on other task.
-As for me, this mini-project was well-delivered, well-scheduled, and had real immediate business impact on the bottom line.
+My teammates could focus on other tasks while I proved to myself that I can sovle vague and unknown problems by myself.
+This mini-project was well-delivered, well-scheduled, and had real immediate business impact on the bottom line.
 Coming home that day, I felt like I earned my paycheck.

 {% include centerImage.html url="/assets/DataRecovery/honest_work.jpg" desc="Professional pride feels good" title="Couldn't find the gif for this" alt="The meme with the farmer and caption 'It ain't much, but it's honest work'" %}